-The Group has recognised on a UK GAAP basis the NFU Mutual's Defined Benefit (DB) Scheme's asset of £168.7m (£129.1m net of deferred tax) as at 31 December 2021 as an asset.
-For the NFU Mutual, the scheme surplus has not been recognised within the NFU Mutual Service Company Limited subsidiary which is then not reflected in NFU Mutual balance sheet under 'Holdings in related undertakings, including participations'.
+The Group has recognised on a UK GAAP basis, the NFU Mutual's Defined Benefit (DB) Scheme's surplus of £360.8m (£270.6m net of deferred tax) as at 31 December 2023 as an asset.
+For the NFU Mutual, the scheme surplus has not been recognised within the NFU Mutual Service Company Limited subsidiary which is then not reflected in NFU Mutual balance sheet under 'Holdings in related undertakings, including participations.